Carlos Ibáñez e Ibáñez de Ibero: Legacy

 Among the many reasons why Ibáñez could claim recognition from his country and from science, the geodetic junction of Spain and Algeria has been one of the most remarkable.
-Therefore the Spanish government chose the name of the peak of Mulhacén to attach forever the memory of this famous scientific achievement to the name of Ibáñez, by conferring on him the title of 1st Marquis of Mulhacén, granted, as it is said in the royal decree, " in recognition of the brilliant services which he rendered during his long career, directing with rare talent the Geographical and Statistical Institute of Spain, and contributing to the prestige of Spain among the other nations of Europe and America ".
+Therefore, the Spanish government chose the name of the peak of Mulhacén to attach forever the memory of this famous scientific achievement to the name of Ibáñez, by conferring on him the title of 1st Marquis of Mulhacén, granted, as it is said in the royal decree, " in recognition of the brilliant services which he rendered during his long career, directing with rare talent the Geographical and Statistical Institute of Spain, and contributing to the prestige of Spain among the other nations of Europe and America ".
+He was indeed vice president of the Spanish Royal Academy of Sciences, honorary academician of the Prussian Academy of Sciences and of the Berlin Geographical Society, of the National Academy of Sciences of Argentina, associated academician of the Royal Academy of Sciences, Letters and Fine Arts of Belgium, and correspondant of the French Academy of Sciences.

-Unfortunately, the extension of the Paris meridian arc over the Mediterranean Sea in 1879 would soon be forgotten due to the adoption of Greenwich meridian as prime meridian at the 1883 International Geodetic Conference in Rome which was confirmed the next year at the International Meridian Conference in Washington, and because of Spain's adoption of Greenwich Mean Time by a decree of 27 July 1900, applicable from 1 January 1901.
+Unfortunately, the extension of the Paris meridian arc over the Mediterranean Sea in 1879 would soon be forgotten due to the adoption of the Greenwich meridian as the prime meridian of the world at the 1883 International Geodetic Conference in Rome, which was confirmed the next year at the International Meridian Conference in Washington, and because of Spain's adoption of Greenwich Mean Time by a decree of 27 July 1900, applicable from 1 January 1901.
+Moreover, it was the Struve Geodetic Arc which would become part of the longest meridian arc of the Old World.
+In 1954, the connection of the southerly extension of the Struve Arc with an arc running north from South Africa through Egypt would bring the course of a major meridian arc back to land where Eratosthenes had founded geodesy.

-France adopted the time of the international meridian of Greenwich with the law of 9 March 1911.
-However, the text of law did not refer to the meridian of Greenwich, but to the "average time of Paris delayed by 9 minutes and 21 seconds".
-From a technical and scientific point of view, at this time, the development of wireless telegraphy hinted at the possibility of unifying Universal Time.
 From 1910, the astronomical clocks of the Paris Observatory sent the time to sea daily through the Eiffel Tower within a radius of 5 000 km.
-Following a report by Gustave Ferrié, the Bureau des Longitudes organized at the Paris Observatory a Conférence internationale de l'heure radiotélégraphique in 1912.
+The development of wireless telegraphy allowed unifying Universal Time.
+On 9 March 1911, France adopted Greenwich Mean Time by law.
+However, the law did not refer to Greenwich Prime Meridian, but to the local mean time of Paris delayed by 9 minutes and 21 seconds.
+In 1912, following a report by Gustave Ferrié, the Bureau des Longitudes organized at the Paris Observatory a Conférence internationale de l'heure radiotélégraphique (International Radiotelegraph Time Conference).
 The International Time Bureau was created and installed in the premises of the Paris Observatory.
-Due to World War I, the International Convention was never ratified.
+However, due to World War I, the International Convention was never ratified.
 In 1919, the existence of the International Time Bureau was formalized under the authority of an International Time Commission, under the aegis of the International Astronomical Union, created by Benjamin Baillaud.
 The International Time Bureau was dissolved in 1987 and its tasks were divided between the International Bureau of Weights and Measures and the International Earth Rotation and Reference Systems Service (IERS).